rust-lang/rust-bindgen/README.md

 ## Building

+Just run:

 ```
-$ cargo build --features llvm_stable
+cargo build
 ```

-If you want a build with extra features (llvm 3.9) then you can use:
+This version of bindgen requires LLVM 3.9, so if you don't have it installed in your `PATH`, you'll need to build it (see below) and do something like:

 ```
 $ LIBCLANG_PATH=path/to/clang-3.9/build/lib \